Surgery for a Bulging Disc

 Surgery for a bulging disc is an option in some cases.
 Traditionally this has meant invasive surgery with extended recovery times and the risk of complications.
 Today, minimally invasive spinal surgery and microsurgical techniques and tools have transformed spinal surgery procedures and outcomes for bulging disc and other common spinal disorders.
 With minimally invasive surgery employing fiber-optic illumination and magnification, bulging and herniated discs can be treated on an outpatient basis, through very small incisions that minimize tissue damage and promote fast recoveries.

-However, as well tell our patients here at New Jersey Spine Specialists, the best strategy for dealing with a bulging disc is a preventive strategy.
+However, as we tell our patients here at New Jersey Spine Specialists, the best strategy for dealing with a bulging disc is a preventive strategy.
 Protect your back when lifting heavy objects, use proper posture, exercise regularly and maintain a healthy weight.
 Conservative treatments for bulging discs include rest, medications, and exercises for the muscles surrounding the spine.
 Epidural steroid injections can also help relieve pain during the healing process.
 If you have not gained relief from these conservative treatments, Minimally Invasive Surgery may be an option for permanent relief.